andreas122001/bayesian-hyperparameter-optimization/README.md

 ### (ii) Jupyter Notebook

-The `notebook.ipynb`-file is provided for running it more interactively as a Notebook.
+The [notebook.ipynb](notebook.ipynb)-file is provided for running it more interactively as a Notebook.
 Open it in a Jupyter server or with the [Jupyter VC code extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).

+The [test.ipynb](test.ipynb) contains some initial testing with Bayesian Optimization and a "minimal viable product", aka. it completes the task with just notebook code.